tibssy/brick-game/README.md

     -   The game is designed as a Progressive Web App (PWA), allowing users to install it directly from their browser to their desktop or mobile device.
     -   Once installed, the game supports offline mode, enabling users to play without an internet connection.

+## Design

+### Imagery

+The design of the Tetris, Snake and Tetris Extra game is focused on a clean and modern aesthetic.
+The abstract background image is utilized specifically in the game selector carousel, enhancing the visual appeal of the selection process without distracting from the game itself.

+### Color Scheme

+The color scheme is both versatile and user-friendly, featuring seven predefined color themes along with a dark mode option.
+This allows users to personalize their gaming experience to suit their preferences.
+The colors are carefully chosen to ensure clarity and readability, which is crucial for an immersive gaming experience.

+### Color Palette

+-   Light Mode:

+    -   Primary Background: Saturation: 100%, Lightness: 94%
+    -   Secondary Background: Saturation: 75%, Lightness: 85%
+    -   Primary Accent: Saturation: 100%, Lightness: 60%
+    -   Secondary Accent: Saturation: 100%, Lightness: 35%
+    -   Font Color: Saturation: 15%, Lightness: 15%

+-   Dark Mode:
+    -   Primary Background: Saturation: 16%, Lightness: 16%
+    -   Secondary Background: Saturation: 15%, Lightness: 25%
+    -   Primary Accent: Saturation: 100%, Lightness: 60%
+    -   Secondary Accent: Saturation: 100%, Lightness: 80%
+    -   Font Color: Saturation: 95%, Lightness: 95%

+The predefined color themes are based on different hues including orange, yellow, green, blue, purple, pink, and red.
+Each theme adjusts according to the selected light or dark mode, providing a cohesive and pleasant visual experience.

 ## Installation

 -   Installation on Mobile Devices: